com-480-data-visualization/project-2023-data-virtuosos/README.md

 **Network indicating relations between different programming languages**:

 To construct the network, we first treated programming languages with the same type as similar languages.
 We then added an edge between two languages if they share the same type.
-Before constructing the network, we first take a look at the distribution of types.
-We found that there are several different types of programming languages in the dataset, including general-purpose, web, and database.
+Before constructing the network, we first took a look at the distribution of types.
+We found that there were several different types of programming languages in the dataset, including general-purpose, web, and database.
 To visualize the distribution of different types, we created a simple bar plot that shows the number of programming languages for each type, in descending order.

 ![Type Distribution](./image/type_distribution.png)